 The history of India and South Asia from the Indus Valley civilization (2000 B.C.E.) through the twentieth century, with special attention given to the dominant role of Indian religion and culture in the development of the region.
-Prerequisite(s): HIST 1112 (C).

 HIST 3270 - History of Russia (3-0-3)